RedSiege/EXCELntDonut/README.md

 ```

 EXCELntDonut is a XLM (Excel 4.0) macro generator.
-Start with C# source code and end with a XLM (Excel 4.0) macro that will execute your code in memory.
+Start with C# source code (DLL or EXE) and end with a XLM (Excel 4.0) macro that will execute your code in memory.
 XLM (Excel 4.0) macros can be saved in .XLS files.

 ## Installation